 Sing Wan wong Postdoctoral fellow

-Sing Wan Wong received his Ph.D in Biomedical Engineering at The Chinese University of Hong Kong under Prof. Arthur Mak and Prof. Kenneth Lee.
+Sing Wan received his Ph.D in Biomedical Engineering at The Chinese University of Hong Kong under Prof. Arthur Mak and Prof. Kenneth Lee.
 He worked on the effects of oxidative stress on muscle cell mechanics.
 Sing Wan joined the Shin lab as a post-doctoral fellow in Nov 2016.
-He is now working on microfluidic encapsulation of single cells and investigating how physical microenvironments contribute to immunomodulation by mesenchymal stromal cells.
+He is now working on microfluidic encapsulation of single cells and investigating how physical microenvironments contribute to immunomodulation and matrix remodeling by mesenchymal stromal cells.

-Stephen Lenzini Graduate student, Bioengineering
+Stephen Lenzini PhD student, Bioengineering

-Stephen Lenzini received his BS and MS in Chemical and Biological Engineering at Northwestern University.
+Stephen received his BS and MS in Chemical and Biological Engineering at Northwestern University.
 He has worked previously as a research associate with Dr. Joshua Leonard and Dr. Keith Tyo at Northwestern.
 He is interested in the production, release, and delivery of cell-derived particles and their applications in biotechnology and bioengineering.
 Stephen joined the Shin Lab as a doctoral student in Bioengineering in August 2016.
 He is currently working on hydrogel-based systems for the production and secretion of extracellular vesicles.